ahengine/Unity-Logic-View-Architecture/README.md

-I designed an architectural pattern that I called View-Logic Architecture
+I designed an architectural pattern that I called Logic-View Architecture

 When you have a module like Leaderboard and your module has two sides.